We already have a new business program. Can AgencyFinder help?

 How does AgencyFinder compare with other match-making services?

-A. The majority of “match-making” services aren’t really match-makers, but flat file directories that guide searchers to firms by alpha-sort, by geographic location, by limited experience and offered services.
+A. The majority of “match-making” services aren’t really match-makers, but flat file directories that guide searchers to firms by alpha-sort, by geographic location, by limited experience, by offered services – and using the Google model, by which agencies paid more for more exposure.
 The match-maker on those sites is the advertiser – they read and review the alpha choices and make their decision based on generally look-alike, read-alike verbiage.
 Have the Yellow Pages ever been a useful tool?

 How do I learn about what’s happening at AgencyFinder?